RepoDynamics/PyPackIT/docs/website/source/manual/usage/index.md

 :link: dev/index
 :link-type: doc

-A step-by-step guide to various cycles of your software development process with {{ pp_meta.name }}.
+A step-by-step guide to various cycles of your software development process with {{ ccc.name }}.
 :::

 :::{grid-item-card} Package